OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 	</div>
 	<div class="col-md-6">
 		<p align="center"><strong>Chat Component</strong></p>
-		<p>This component provides to Video-room Component a chatting system for allow to users to type each others.
+		<p>This component provides to Video-room Component a chatting system that allows users to type to each other.
-		TThe OpenVidu chat is the most intuitive system for the user will can communicate with other users.
 		</p>
 	</div>
 </div>